 Quote: Once again, Puget Custom Computers has delivered an exceptionally quiet system — this time at a more reasonable price.
 As shipped, the system is as quiet as any system we've built on our own, and probably faster.

 Quote: Puget Custom Computers returns for another round with our program.
 With a top shelf customer interface and an attentive staff, they have a lot to offer to the consumer.
-They’ve shown that they can build a good system, but have they fixed their tech support problems?

 Microsoft's new enthusiast website, called "10", featured a Puget Custom Computers liquid cooled machine.
 Puget launched the new liquid cooling solution that day.